rayaman/multi/README.md

 Rambling
 --------
 5/23/18:
 When it comes to running code across different systems we run into a problem.
-It takes time to send objects from one maching to another.
-In the beginning only local networks will be supported.
+It takes time to send objects from one matching to another.
+In the beginning only, local networks will be supported.
 I may add support to send commands to another network to do computing.
-Like having your own lus cloud. userdata will never be allowed to run on other machines.
+Like having your own lua cloud. userdata will never be allowed to run on other machines.
 It is not possible unless the library you are using allows userdata to be turned into a string and back into an object.
 With this feature you want to send a command that will take time or needs tons of them done millions+, reason being networks are not that "fast" and only simple objects can be sent.
-If you mirror your enviroment then you can do some cool things.
+If you mirror your environment then you can do some cool things.

 The planned structure will be something like this: multi-Single Threaded Multitasking